ddev/ddev-cron/README.md

 - Update `./.ddev/web-build/custom.cron` with your required commands.
   - Remove `#ddev-generated` to prevent DDEV from overriding the file.
-- Custom the cron service, if required, by updating `./.ddev/web-build/cron.conf`
+- Customize the cron service, if required, by updating `./.ddev/web-build/cron.conf`
   - Remove `#ddev-generated` to prevent DDEV from overriding the file.
 - Restart DDEV to apply any changes: